Polyanyanwu/graces-buffet-pp4/README.md

 - Online [books by Agiliq](https://books.agiliq.com/en/latest/README.html) was a very good resource for getting better ideas of Django ORM.

-- Numerous [Stackoverflow](https://stackoverflow.com/) postings furnished ideas leading to my figuring out how to overcome some challenges.
+- Numerous [Stack Overflow](https://stackoverflow.com/) postings furnished ideas leading to my figuring out how to overcome some challenges.

+- Timmy O'Mahony[https://stackoverflow.com/questions/9939917/django-row-number-in-pagination] for the code for continuing record number when paginated.

+- [Brian Neal](https://groups.google.com/g/django-users/c/J2FUloVUlzk) for the idea of removing empty selection option from a select field.

+- [Stack Overflow](https://stackoverflow.com/questions/7682804/django-model-forms-setting-a-required-field) make a fried required on a form.

 - Aggregation of Queryset examples from [Riptutorial](https://riptutorial.com/django/example/13050/average--minimum--maximum--sum-from-queryset) was very helpful.